hemant280/comparing-classifiers/README.md

 - Data Set Characteristics: Multivariate
 - Attribute Characteristics: Real
 - Number of Instances: 41188
-- Number of Attributes: 20
+- Number of Input Attributes: 20
+- Number of Output Attribute: 1
 - Missing Values: No

 **Additional Information about data**